winters5885/NSS-digital-nomad/README-SETUP.md

       > _The sample data provided here is specific to the Music Playlist Service, you will either delete or replace this when you start your own project, but it's quite useful for now when you're trying to get everything working._
    - Run the local API: `sam local start-api --warm-containers LAZY`
 2. Run a local web server (aka the frontend):
+   - CD into the web directory: `cd web`
    - Install dependencies : `npm install`
        > **TIP:** You only need to do this once - _unless_ you add/change Javascript dependencies.
    - Run the local server: `npm run run-local`